matthewwilfred/matthewwilfred.github.io/_posts/2016-10-23-DSI-project2.md

 Data visualisation is essential to see if any of the three elements are affected by outsize influences of a small number of artists, or not.
 For item 1, a __treemap__ can be very useful because it displays interval measurements well by linking the area of blocks with the magnitude of measurements.

-Regarding item 2, a full investigation can involve following __individual song ranks or artist's songs ranks__, with the latter being additionally characterisable by highest rank, lowest rank, median rank, standard deviation and other statistical measures for a grouping of songs.
+Regarding item 2, a full investigation can involve following individual song ranks or artist's songs ranks, with the latter being additionally characterisable by highest rank, lowest rank, median rank, standard deviation and other statistical measures for a grouping of songs.
 A simple table with __coloured-in cells for heat values__ can be an effective visualisation tool for simple measures of rank, and perhaps candlestick charts for better visualisation of data distribution.

-To tackle item 3, we can track chart persistence by visualising __changes in rank over time__.
+To tackle item 3, we can track chart persistence by visualising changes in rank over time.
 Plotting a __time series__ line chart of median rank can be an effective means to screen out extreme outliers in ranking; though it is arguably more important to look at top ranks, because those are likely to be the greatest drivers of revenue.
 An additional tool can again be candlestick charts to visualise the distribution of ranks.

 Looking at __genre popularity__ is just as important, for which the above methods apply, but generalised to an entire genre of music as opposed to just one artist.